aniket-bhadra/mongodb-from-basics-to-advanced/readme.md

 db.cars.find({ "engine.cc": { $gt: 1400 } })

 $in $nin
-$in is not range, it give me documetn which exactly matches any of the value db.cars.find({ "engine.cc": {$in:[1498,2179] }})
+$in is not range, it give me document which exactly matches any of the value of particular filed db.cars.find({ "engine.cc": {$in:[1498,2179] }})

 find a car which has array field, and i want from that array field this values "Diesel and Sunroof and Turbocharged Engine" should be there, all 3